K-S-K/Pico-Timer-1/Doc/Tag/Tag-01-Project-Tepmlate.md

 The official description of this file format is written in the article: [C++ extension settings reference (https://code.visualstudio.com/docs/cpp/customize-cpp-settings)](https://code.visualstudio.com/docs/cpp/customize-cpp-settings).

 The **_settings.json_** file describes workspace-related VSCode behavior.
-Important parameters for us at this stage are:
+Essential parameters for us at this stage are:

 - _"C_Cpp.intelliSenseEngine": "default"_ - turns on the IntelliSenseEngine;
 - _"C_Cpp.default.configurationProvider": "ms-vscode.cmake-tools"_ - it delegates the configuration procedure to the CMake extension, which prepares, including but not limited to, the compile_commands.json file, which is necessary for the  proper work of the code navigation and intellisense;